 MEMBER STORIES – ANON

 Hi, allow me to introduce myself.
 I am a 44-year-old married woman with 2 beautiful children, brought up in a ‘broken’ home, but very much loved nonetheless.
-For over 20 years I worked for HM Revenue & Customs, lately HMRC predominantly as a VAT Officer.
+For over 20 years I worked for a government department.
 A responsible, demanding job which I did very well.
 I was frequently tasked with training new recruits in addition to undertaking my own role.

 I can’t pinpoint when everything went so badly wrong.
 My father, with whom I had a complicated relationship, died unexpectedly at the age of 63.
 4 years later I separated from my husband & children, lost my job and in May 2019 ended up in hospital as a result of my drinking.
 Through my hospital stay I became engaged with Recovery Cymru following a visit from Meirion, one of Recovery Cymru’s volunteers.
 Following my discharge and physical rehabilitation I began to attend regular meetings with Andrew Sims who encouraged me to apply for the Footsteps to Recovery programme.
 I fully embraced this opportunity and despite having had previous experience of residential rehab (4 months) and previous engagement with e-das, continued to make positive and sustained progress in my recovery.
 Following successful completion of F2R I applied for, was accepted on and completed the MILE course with NewLink Wales (now Plattform).